PhcPh4m/Olist-Ecommerce-Data-Analysis/README.md

   <em>(Olist Business Insights Dashboard: RFM Distribution, Top Categories, and Delivery Performance.)</em>
 </p>

+## Business Insights & Interpretations
+1. **Customer Segmentation (RFM Analysis)**
+* The "Champions" Advantage (38.3%): Nearly 40% of the customer base consists of high-value shoppers who buy frequently and spend significantly.
+  * Insight: This segment is the backbone of Olist’s revenue.
+  * Strategy: Implement a VIP Loyalty Program with early access to new launches or exclusive shipping discounts to maintain their high engagement.
+* The "At Risk" Alert (40.0%): A critical finding is that 40% of customers are in the "At Risk" category—those who were previously high-value but haven't made a purchase recently.
+  * Insight: There is a significant risk of permanent churn.
+  * Strategy: Launch an Automated Re-engagement Campaign (e.g., "We miss you" emails with a 10-15% discount code) to win back this massive segment.
+2. **Peak Shopping Hours (Time-Series Analysis)**
+* High-Activity Window: Transactions begin to surge at 08:00 AM, peaking between 10:00 AM - 12:00 PM, and remain consistently high until 04:00 PM.
+    * Insight: Customers primarily shop during standard business hours (Work-from-home or office hours).
+    * Strategy: Schedule Flash Sales and Push Notifications at 09:30 AM to capture the "peak wave" of daily traffic.
+Marketing spend should be minimized between 12:00 AM and 06:00 AM due to the lowest conversion rates.
+3. **Revenue Drivers (Product Performance)**
+* Category Dominance: Health & Beauty is the clear market leader, generating over 1.2M BRL in revenue, followed by Watches & Gifts and Housewares.
+  * Insight: These categories are "Anchor Categories" that drive the most traffic and volume to the platform.
+  * Strategy: Increase cross-selling efforts by suggesting lower-margin "Add-on" products (e.g., accessories) when customers purchase these high-value items.
+4. **Logistics Health (Delivery Performance)**
+* Reliability vs. Risk: While the vast majority of orders are On-time (Green bar), a visible segment of orders is marked as Late (Orange bar).
+  * Insight: In E-commerce, even a 5-10% delay rate can severely damage the "Average Review Score" and brand trust.
+  * Strategy: Cross-reference "Late" orders with geographic data to identify if specific Brazilian states (e.g., North/Northeast) or specific carriers are causing bottlenecks.
+Re-evaluate shipping partners in those identified zones.
 ## Repository Structure
 * `data/`: Relational CSV files from the Olist ecosystem.
 * `dashboard/`: Visualization charts and the final Business Dashboard.